 Coral Reproduction.
-Reproductive strategies in corals are not well defined (Fautin 2002).
-Most of the shallow-water species requiring consultation in Table 4-1 reproduce by spawning, typically from July to December.
+Most coral species can reproduce both sexually and asexually (NOAA 2017).
+Most of the shallow-water species requiring consultation in Table 4-1 reproduce sexually by spawning, typically from July to December.
 Some species brood live young, and some coral species engage in both spawning and brooding (Fautin 2002; Gascoigne and Lipcius 2004).
-Most corals are capable of asexual reproduction by fragmentation.
-This is most often seen in branching corals that are more likely to break (Lirman 2000).
+Most corals are capable of asexual reproduction by dividing or fragmentation (NOAA 2017).
+Fragmentation is most often seen in branching corals that are more likely to break (Lirman 2000).
 Reproductive potential (fecundity) is a function of colony age and size, and many threats to corals reduce reproductive potential by degrees, up to halting reproduction for several years (Boulon et al. 2005; Fautin 2002; Gascoigne and Lipcius 2004; Lirman 2000).